kcl-tscm/introduction_to_bash/README.md

 # Test yur knowledge

-There is an on-line availble quiz to test your knowledge:
+There is an on-line availble quiz to test your knowledge in bash:

 https://g.co/gemini/share/e4f16dc9f99d